AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

 When one of these thresholds is met, new queries are queued and executed on a first-in, first-out basis.
 As a queries finishes and the number of queries and slots falls below the limits, queued queries are released.

+> [!NOTE]
-> [AZURE.NOTE]  *Select* queries executing exclusively on dynamic management views (DMVs) or catalog views are not governed by any of the concurrency limits.
+>  *Select* queries executing exclusively on dynamic management views (DMVs) or catalog views are not governed by any of the concurrency limits.
 You can monitor the system regardless of the number of queries executing on it.

 ## Resource classes
 Resource classes help you control memory allocation and CPU cycles given to a query.
 You can assign four resource classes to a user in the form of *database roles*.
 The four resource classes are **smallrc**, **mediumrc**, **largerc**, and **xlargerc**.
 Users in smallrc are given a smaller amount of memory and can take advantage of higher concurrency.
 In contrast, users assigned to xlargerc are given large amounts of memory, and therefore fewer of their queries can run concurrently.